joshmiddlecote/cs22/README.md

 ## Migrations

-`./migrations` will run the individual python scripts for tables to be created in the db and for data to be loaded in.
+`./migrations.sh` will run the individual python scripts for tables to be created in the db and for data to be loaded in.

+## Running the API

+`cd api` from root project directory and then `uvicorn main:app`.
+The default port is 8000.
+Optionally you can add `--reload` at the end, this will reload the app after every change made.
+This prevents from having to exit and start the app after every small change.

 ## Branching